systemslab/popper-paper/main.md

 them in how to structure their paper repos, we can expedite collaboration and at the same time benefit from all the new advances done in the cloud-computing/DevOps world.

+## Something will always break

+No matter how hard we try, there will always be something that goes wrong.
+We don't aim at perfect repeatability but to minimize the issues we face and (see above) have a common language that can be used while collaborating to fix all these reproducibility issues.

 ## Drawing the line between deploy and packaging